adityam/context-blog/content/post/interfacing-with-julia.md

 1. It took me quite some time to figure out that I need `ffi.load("julia", true)` rather than `ffi.load("julia")`.
-Lua's [FFI API][FFI-API] documentation says that when the second argument is `true`, _he library symbols are loaded into the global namespace, too._.
+Lua's [FFI API][FFI-API] documentation says that when the second argument is `true`, _the library symbols are loaded into the global namespace, too._.
 I don't completely understand that statement.
 The only hint that this is needed is a  note on [Embedding Julia][embedding] page that says _Currently, dynamically linking